alessfg/nginx-plus-apb/README.md

 ## How to Install and Test the NGINX Plus Service

-1. You need to build an OpenShift NGINX Plus image.
-A Dockerfile to build the image can be found in the `dev` folder.
+1. You need to build an OpenShift NGINX Plus Docker image.
+A Dockerfile to build the image can be found in [`dev`](https://github.com/nginxinc/nginx-plus-apb/blob/master/dev/Dockerfile).
 You will need to copy your certs into the `certs` folder for the Docker image to work.
 2. Login to your `oc` cluster via the command that [catasb](https://github.com/fusor/catasb) will output at the end of the installation process.
-2. Clone the NGINX Plus APB repository (this repository).
+3. Clone the NGINX Plus APB repository (this repository).
-3. Navigate to the repository and run `apb build`.
+4. Navigate to the repository and run `apb build`.
-4. Run `apb push`.
+5. Run `apb push`.
-5. Open your browser at https://192.168.37.1:8443.
+6. Open your browser at https://192.168.37.1:8443.
 You'll be greeted by the OpenShift service catalog.
-6. Select the NGINX service, add it to `My Project`, select `Create` and click `View Project`.
+7. Select the NGINX service, add it to `My Project`, select `Create` and click `View Project`.
     * Do not enable load balancing at this stage or your deployment will fail.
-7. After waiting for a few seconds you should see a URL pop in the top-right corner of the project overview GUI.
+8. After waiting for a few seconds you should see a URL pop in the top-right corner of the project overview GUI.
 That URL will take you to the default NGINX landing page.

 ## Sample Tutorial Walkthrough